-Quite frequently, I get queries from enthusiastic readers around meditation, about self-realization, applied spirituality, and so forth.
+Quite frequently, I get queries from enthusiastic readers about meditation, self-realization, applied spirituality, and so forth.
 I even write back to many in great detail, but more often than not, an overwhelming majority lose their steam midway.

-Meditation sounds good, self-realization is attractive, yogic trance sounds fascinating, but if you are serious about them and truly wish to gain results, they require an incredible and persistent effort.
-Why just self-discovery, to attain your goal on any path, you require three elements:
+Meditation sounds good, self-realization is attractive, and yogic trance sounds fascinating, but if you are serious about them and truly wish to gain results, they require an incredible and persistent effort.
+Not just self-discovery, to attain your goal on any path, you require three elements:

-It may seem a little odd, but based on my personal experience, just to be blindly, persistent, and infinitely patient are not enough.
+It may seem a little odd, but based on my personal experience, just being blindly persistent, and infinitely patient is not enough.
 It is equally important to analyze your own actions, the charted course, the path, and your current approach.
 Self-reflection is the art of analyzing yourself, it helps you in streamlining your goals and actions.